theChopix/theChopix/README.md

 ### Hi I'm Jan :wave:

-I'm computer science student at the university, most interested in artifical intelligence and web development.
+I study computer science at university.
+Artifical intelligence and Web development are among my biggest interests.

 ### My Knowledge :book:

-Here are some of the courses that I took at uni:
+Here are some of the courses that I took at uni :

 <ul>
   <li>1st semester : Discrete Mathematics, Linear Algebra, Solving the problems and Games [<a href="https://github.com/theChopix/spam-filter">spam-filter</a>], Procedural Programming </li>